Best Target deals for Black Friday 2024

 When does Target’s Black Friday sale start?

-Target hosted an early Black Friday three-day event earlier this month, giving everyone a head start on their shopping, but will run its official Black Friday sale for a week from November 24 to November 30.
+Target hosted an early Black Friday three-day event earlier this month, giving everyone a head start on their shopping, but will run its official Black Friday sale for a week from November 24 to November 30 – that’s just a few days away now!
 Although the Black Friday sales will run through November 28 online, for the fifth year, Target is closing stores for Thanksgiving.

 What time does Target open on Black Friday?